schneems/schneems/_posts/2017-06-07-the-programmers-guide-to-pairing-on-pregnancy.md

 The first time around I chose a book that was awful.
 It had a bullet point list of things that will happen at each phase of pregnancy and while it was written for men, it had little advice on how to help my wife.
 It was mostly "don't watch too much football".

 There are two categories of baby books: "what to expect," and "after the birth event."
 Many books try to cram in both subjects.
 I think as someone who has never experienced pregnancy first hand, you want a good book focused on pregnancy.
-I recommend "From the Hips."
+I recommend ["From the Hips"](https://www.amazon.com/gp/product/0307237087?ie=UTF8&tag=schneems-20&camp=1789&linkCode=xm2&creativeASIN=0307237087).
 Often books tend to lean one heavily towards one philosophy; this book presented many along with science to back them up and different quotes from real pregnant women to give you a very well rounded view.

 If you don't like a book, get another one.
 If you're not retaining information, it's no good.